day8/lein-git-inject/README.md

                   ["deploy"]]

   ;; Optional configuration
+  :git-inject {
-  ;; Here is where you can supply an alternative regex to identify `version tags`.
+    ;; Supply an alternative regex to identify `version tags`.
-  ;; When designing your own textual structure for "version tags", remember that ;; git tags are git references and that there are rules about well formedness.
+    ;; When designing your textual structure for "version tags", remember that ;; git tags are git references and that there are rules about well formedness.
     ;; For example, you can't have a ":" in a tag.
 See https://git-scm.com/docs/git-check-ref-format ;; The regex you supply has two jobs:
     ;;  1. to "match" a version tag
     ;;  2. to return one capturing group which extracts the text within the tag which is to ;;     be used as the version.
 In the example below, the regex will match the tag "version/1.2.3" ;;     but it will capture the "1.2.3" part and it is THAT part which will be used in the computed version.
-  :git-inject {
-    :version-pattern  #"^version\/(.*)$" }
+    :version-pattern  #"^version\/(.*)$"

+    ;; this option is described in the "The Two Rules" section of this document :ignore-dirty? true}
 )
 ```